-In partnership with the community, the Baldwin County Public Schools’ mission is to prepare ALL students to graduate College and Career Ready through a culture of equity and opportunity.
+Mission Statement – In partnership with the community, the Baldwin County Public Schools’ mission is to prepare ALL students to graduate College and Career Ready through a culture of equity and opportunity.

 - Seven member elected Board of Education